qwerttyuiiop1/Arknights-Autoclicker/README.md

 - [ ] remove click on overlay
 - [ ] add support for screen sizes other than 2400 x 1080
 - [ ] ~~add support for split screen~~
+- [ ] some way to update the tag combinations

 ## Credits
 * ML kit: https://developers.google.com/ml-kit/vision/text-recognition/android